 11. Americans bought 26.2 million real Christmas trees in 2019.

-The median price consumers paid for a real tree was $76.87, up from the $66.43 in 2018 and $74.30 in 2017.
-Most shoppers (32%) purchased their tree from choose & cut farms.
+The median price consumers paid for a real tree was $76.87, up from $66.43 in 2018 and $74.30 in 2017.
+Most shoppers (32%) purchased their tree from Choose & Cut farms.
 An additional 24% and 17% bought trees from chain stores and retail lots.
 About 13% purchased a real tree from a garden center and 7% from a non-profit group.
 Only 6% of Americans bought their Christmas tree online, according to Christmas spending facts and stats.
 Due to the uniqueness of the following year, the National Christmas Tree Association did not publish data on real tree sales.

 (Real Christmas Trees)

 12. Christmas is the second-biggest holiday for candy spending.